dotnet/csharpstandard/standard/expressions.md

     - for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter, or
     - for an `in`, `out`, or `ref` parameter, the type of the argument expression is identical to the type of the corresponding parameter.
   - the parameter-passing mode of the argument is value, and the parameter-passing mode of the corresponding parameter is input, and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) excluding dynamic implicit conversions ([§10.2.10](conversions.md#10210-implicit-dynamic-conversions)) exists from the argument expression to the type of the corresponding parameter

+When there exists a dynamic implicit conversion from the argument type to the parameter type, the results are undefined.

 > *Example*: Given the following declarations and method calls:
 >